braice/MuMuDVB/doc/README.txt

 EIT PID (Event Information Table) Sorting
 -----------------------------------------

 This option will make MuMuDVB stream only the EIT packets corresponding to the streamed channel instead of all transponder channels.
 Some clients parse this table and can show/select ghost programs (even if the PAT and the SDT are rewritten).

 The EIT PID contains the description of the current program and the future programs.
-It is used to build the Electronic Program Guide
+It is used to build the Electronic Program Guide.

 To enable EIT sorting, add `sort_eit=1` to your config file.